-EBU20281 Starting a cold engine
+Starting the engine

 Always make sure all control cables work smoothly before you begin riding in cold weather.
 If the control cables are frozen or do not work smoothly, you could be unable to control the ATV, which could lead to an accident or collision.
 ECB00150